Alexis Rannit: Biography

 He was born in Kallaste, in the Governorate of Livonia of the Russian Empire (nowadays in Tartumaa, Estonia).
 He spent his childhood in Saint Petersburg.
-In 1939, he graduated from the University of Tartu.
-He studied applied arts.
-He did research on Lithuanian literature and knew personally many Lithuanian authors.
-From 1938 to 1940 he worked as a correspondent of the Riga newspaper Segodnya.
+In 1939, he graduated from the University of Tartu, where he studied applied arts.
+He conducted research on Lithuanian literature and personally knew many Lithuanian authors.
+From 1938 to 1940, he worked as a correspondent of the Riga newspaper Segodnya.

-In 1940 he married Lithuanian opera singer Gražina Matulaitytė (1899–1993), moved to Kaunas, where he worked until 1941 as a translator at the Kaunas State Drama Theatre, and later as a librarian at the Lithuanian National Library (until 1944).
+In 1940, he married Lithuanian opera singer Gražina Matulaitytė (1899–1993) and moved to Kaunas, where he worked until 1941 as a translator at the Kaunas State Drama Theatre, and later as a librarian at the Lithuanian National Library (until 1944).

-In 1944, as the Red Army was approaching, Rannit emigrated to Germany, where he continued with his studies at the Institute of applied arts in Freiburg (1946–1950).
+In 1944, as the Red Army was approaching, Rannit emigrated to Germany, where he continued with his studies at the Institute of Applied Arts in Freiburg (1946–1950).

-In 1953 he moved to the US.
-He remarried.
-From 1954 to 1960 he worked as librarian in the Art and Architecture division of the New York Public Library.
+In 1953, he moved to the US and remarried.
+From 1954 to 1960, he worked as a librarian in the Art and Architecture division of the New York Public Library.

-In 1956 he defended his master's thesis on arts history (annotated critical biography of Ciurlionis) at the Columbia University (New York).
+In 1956, he defended his master's thesis on arts history (annotated critical biography of Ciurlionis) at Columbia University in New York.
 He worked as a research fellow and curator of Slavic and Eastern European collections at the University of Yale.
-Rannit was honorary doctor of a number of European (incl.
-University of Stockholm), American and Korean universities, founding member of International Association of Arts Critics, represented the Estonian authors at the PEN club, belonged to the editorial staff of Continent.
+Rannit was an honorary doctor of a number of European (incl.
+Stockholm University), American and Korean universities.
+He was a founding member of International Association of Arts Critics, represented the Estonian authors at the PEN club, and was part of the editorial staff of Continent.

-Аlexis Rannit died on 5 January 1985 in New Haven, Connecticut, USA.
+Аlexis Rannit died on 5 January 1985 at his home in New Haven, Connecticut.

 Works

-Rannit started writing poems in Russian, since 1930 wrote in Estonian.
-Rannit translated Lithuanian poets' works into Estonian.
-He has published seven collections of poetry.
-Rannit's works have been translated into English, Russian, Hungarian, Lithuanian and German language.
+Rannit started writing poems in Russian, and since 1930, wrote in Estonian.
+He translated Lithuanian poets' works into Estonian and published seven collections of poetry.
+His works have been translated into English, Russian, Hungarian, Lithuanian and German language.